wilson-labs/cola/docs/index.rst

 Many areas of machine learning (ML) and science involve large-scale linear algebra problems, such as performing eigendecompositions, solving linear systems, computing matrix exponentials, and doing trace estimation.
-The linear operators involved often have Kronecker, convolutional, block diagonal, sum, or product structure.
+The linear ops involved often have Kronecker, convolutional, block diagonal, sum, or product structure.
 Yet, to exploit this structure, that is, in order to use specific algorithms that have faster runtimes than general algorithms, a user must manually implement these efficient routines on a case-by-case basis and be familiar with the different algorithms that exist for different structures.
 This process leads to a notorious implementation bottleneck!

-To eliminate this bottleneck we introduce ``CoLA``, a numerical linear algebra library designed to automatically exploit the structure present in a diverse set of linear operators.
+To eliminate this bottleneck we introduce ``CoLA``, a numerical linear algebra library designed to automatically exploit the structure present in a diverse set of linear ops.
 To achieve this, ``CoLA`` automatically exploits compositional structure by leveraging over 70 dispatch rules which select different algorithms for the diverse structure present in a linear operator.
-Additionally, given our emphasis on ML applications, ``CoLA`` also supports both ``PyTorch`` and ``JAX``, leverage GPU and TPU acceleration, supports low precision, provides automatic computation of gradients, diagonals, transposes and adjoints of linear operators, and incorporates specialty algorithms such as SVRG and a novel variation of Hutchinson's diagonal estimator which exploit the large-scale sum structure of several linear operators found in ML applications.
+Additionally, given our emphasis on ML applications, ``CoLA`` also supports both ``PyTorch`` and ``JAX``, leverage GPU and TPU acceleration, supports low precision, provides automatic computation of gradients, diagonals, transposes and adjoints of linear ops, and incorporates specialty algorithms such as SVRG and a novel variation of Hutchinson's diagonal estimator which exploit the large-scale sum structure of several linear ops found in ML applications.

-Furthermore, regardless of whether there is structure that can be exploited or not, ``CoLA`` can be used as a general purpose numerical linear algebra package for large-scale linear operators.
+Furthermore, regardless of whether there is structure that can be exploited or not, ``CoLA`` can be used as a general purpose numerical linear algebra package for large-scale linear ops.
-``CoLA`` provides an implementation of classical iterative algorithms for solving linear systems, performing eigendecompositions and more for PSD, symmetric, non-symmetric, real and complex linear operators.
+``CoLA`` provides an implementation of classical iterative algorithms for solving linear systems, performing eigendecompositions and more for PSD, symmetric, non-symmetric, real and complex linear ops.

 Installation
 ------------